Gulshan Thana: Commercial activities

 Many local and multinational companies have their local headquarters located in Gulshan, including Nokia, Banglalink, Augere, Standard Chartered Bank, P&G, GSK, Reckitt Benckiser, Mahindra & Mahindra Ltd., The Himalaya Drug Company, Siemens, Adidas, Nokia Siemens Networks, Sony Ericsson, Ericsson, Coca-Cola, PepsiCo, The Coca-Cola Company and Microsoft.

 There are some 45 boutiques, markets, bazaars and shopping centers in Gulshan.
-There also are mega-stores such as Shwapno, Agora, Aarong, Unimart, Meena Baazar and Lavender.
-There are also many shopping malls like Shopper's World, Pink City and the ABC Shopping Complex.
-A plethora of food, bank and fashion outlets are located all over the area.
+There also are many mega-stores and shopping malls and a plethora of food, bank and fashion outlets located all over the area.

 Entertainment

 The area hosts a number of private clubs.
 While the Gulshan Club and International Club have their own policies, most of the rest are sponsored by the various diplomatic missions.
 These include the American Recreation Association (American Club), the Canadian Club, the Dutch Club, the Australian Club (membership are also available to New Zealanders), the Nordic Club (membership available to citizens of Scandinavian countries) and the German Club (membership available to EU citizens).
 The BAGHA (British Aid Guest House Association) Club falls under the British High Commission umbrella and also accepts membership from EU citizens.
 While it is not a club as such, the quarters of the American Embassy's Marine Guard unit maintains a small private bar.

 There is a 250-room five star hotel, Westin, located at circle-2.